Encycloplate/encycloplate.github.io/README.md

 8. Make a new GitHub repository following the [Pages documentation](https://pages.github.com/) and dump the files and folders there
 9. It should automatically deploy your website to the internet

+# About the search box
+In the home page there is a custom [Google Programmable Search Engine](https://programmablesearchengine.google.com/about/) box that, as it is an example, will only search in Wikipedia.
+However you can make your own and seamlessly integrate it into the page.
+To make your own, go to their website, make a new search engine and put your pages there.
+After you set it up, replace the google meta tag on the index.html with yours and you are done.

 <a name="silkrow"></a>

 # About §Text